moyogatomi/templates/websockets/Readme.md

 Demo template for websockets.
 Websocket loop consumes from rabbitmq queue.
 Consumer listens for topics containing user_id ('default').

-Not implemented, but if websockets registers also browser tab_id, it could be possible to have multiple websockets connections in different tabs.
-At this moment multiple websockets connections will share a queue and therefore will not duplicate logs.
+Websockets registers also browser tab_id (its a mock and generated as a random number on connection).
+This results in having multiple tabs with websockets receiving events from multiple queues and therefore push into each open browser tab same logs.

 ##### Architecture
 Most parts async